TheDeveloperMalek/TheDeveloperMalek/README.md

 <hr/>

 <!-- About Me -->

 ## About Me

-I enjoy building software that solves real operational problems.
+I enjoy building software that solves real operational and business problems.

-Most of my work revolves around business systems, administrative platforms, and applications that need to remain maintainable as requirements evolve over time.
+Most of my work revolves around business systems, administrative platforms, and applications that need to remain practical, maintainable, and adaptable as requirements evolve.

-I primarily work with NestJS, React, Angular, and TypeScript, while also exploring ASP.NET Core as part of my ongoing backend journey.
+I primarily work with **React, Next.js, Angular, TypeScript, Node.js, and NestJS**, with **ASP.NET Core and the .NET ecosystem** as my current backend focus.

+I'm particularly interested in **software architecture, system design, Clean Architecture, Design Patterns, CQRS, and building systems that teams can understand, maintain, and evolve over time.**

 My engineering philosophy is simple:

-- Prefer simplicity over unnecessary complexity
+* Prefer simplicity over unnecessary complexity
-- Build for maintainability first
+* Build for maintainability and long-term adaptability
+* Let business requirements drive technical decisions
+* Choose technologies based on the problem being solved
-- Focus on business value before technology trends
+* Focus on practical solutions rather than technology trends
-- Choose tools based on project requirements, not personal attachment

-I'm particularly interested in software architecture, system design, and finding practical ways to turn real-world workflows into reliable software systems.

 ---

 ## What I Enjoy Building

+🚗 **Operational Systems**

-🚗 Operational systems that help businesses manage day-to-day activities efficiently.
+Applications that help businesses manage day-to-day activities, workflows, services, permissions, and reporting.

+🍽️ **Restaurant Platforms**

-🍽 Restaurant platforms that combine management tools, customer feedback, and operational workflows.
+Management tools, customer feedback systems, surveys, and operational workflows designed around real business needs.

+📊 **Administrative Applications**

-📊 Administrative applications that organize information, automate processes, and simplify decision-making.
+Systems that organize information, automate processes, simplify workflows, and support better decision-making.

+🔐 **Permission-Driven Systems**

-🔐 Permission-driven systems where security, roles, and business rules are first-class citizens.
+Applications where authentication, authorization, roles, permissions, and business rules are central to the architecture.

+⚙️ **Maintainable Business Software**

-⚙️ Software that remains maintainable as requirements evolve and businesses grow.
+Software designed to remain understandable and adaptable as requirements change and businesses grow.

 ---

 ## Featured Work

 ### 🚗 Parking & Services Management Platform

 A business-oriented platform designed to manage parking operations, vehicle services, permissions, reporting, and day-to-day workflows.

-This project challenged me to think beyond implementation details and focus on how software can support real operational processes while remaining maintainable as requirements evolve.
+The project focuses on translating real operational processes into a practical software system while keeping the architecture maintainable and adaptable as requirements evolve.

 ---

-### 🍽 Restaurant Management & Survey Platform
+### 🍽️ Restaurant Management & Survey Platform

-A system that combines restaurant operations with customer feedback collection and survey management.
+A system combining restaurant operations with customer feedback collection and survey management.

-The goal was to simplify internal workflows while helping businesses make better decisions through structured feedback.
+The goal is to simplify internal workflows while providing structured feedback that can help businesses understand customer experience and make better decisions.

 ---

 ### 📱 Digital Menu Solutions

-Projects focused on creating flexible and user-friendly menu experiences that are easy to manage and maintain over time.
+Projects focused on creating flexible, responsive, and user-friendly digital menu experiences that are easy to manage and maintain over time.

 ---